paulwib/gulp-ssg/README.md

 * `file.data.sectionUrl`
 * `file.data.section`

-Finally, it will add an `index` property to the passed in `site` object which is a tree of all the content.
+Finally, it will add an `index` property to the passed in `website` object which is a tree of all the content.
 The above example would look like:

 ```javascript